jyeunicepark/blog/about.md

 About

-Hi, my name is Eunice Park.
-I live in HK and work full-time as a financial data associate.
+Hi, my name is Eunice.

-I just started to learn how to code and will be enrolling Information Systems Mgt (part-time) this fall.
+I love reading + writing, and most importantly, giving myself a good education.

-I also love reading/writing, and this is where I will share my books, my projects, and my thoughts.
+I just started to learn how to code and this is where I will share my books, my projects, and my thoughts.